Quansight/Quansight-website/apps/labs/posts/quansight-labs-awarded-three-czi-eoss-cycle5-grants.md

 # Want to join?

 The projects mentioned in this blog post are open-source community-led projects across the PyData ecosystem.
-Thanks to this round of CZI funding, Quansight Labs will contribute more to SciPy, conda-forge and CuPy., We also welcome and encourage your help in this endeavor.
+Thanks to this round of CZI funding, Quansight Labs will contribute more to SciPy, conda-forge and CuPy.
+We also welcome and encourage your help in this endeavor.
 If you have a particular interest in one of these projects, or are interested in the work we do at Quansight and Quansight Labs, have a look at our [open job postings](https://www.quansight.com/careers).
 We are a fully remote and globally distributed company.
 Please don't hesitate to contact us with questions regarding your application.